The next application deadline is Feb 22, 2026

 Program Overview

-The course offerings will provide students with opportunities to deepen their appreciation of Parisian culture, improve French language skills, and learn more about French/Francophone culture.
-Students will take a total of six points.
+On this program, students will learn about the layered history, culture, and society of France and the Francophone world.
+The academic curriculum will provide students with opportunities to deepen their appreciation of Parisian culture and improve their French language skills.
+Students will take two classes for a total of six points.

 Eligibility and Application